 - Stage II: Laws applicable in times of rising tensions, focusing on military uses of space in periods of tension and the legal characterisation of coercive or overtly hostile activities (use of force, jus ad bellum).

-Each Rule-Drafting Group is headed by Group Co-Chairs.
-Each Group will have equal importance in the Project, and will be composed of (5 to 7) Core Experts with balanced representation from all regions of the world and military, public, civilian and academic sectors.
-Associate Experts can also be members of the Research and Drafting Groups, and called upon to contribute and/or review rules on an as-needed basis.
+Associate Experts can also be called upon to contribute and/or review rules on an as-needed basis.
 The Research Coordinator, Mr. Bayar Goswami, is present to initiate, supplement and ensure progress of the drafting process and coordinate the research efforts of the Core Experts.
 Research Assistants and Post-doctoral candidates will be present to assist the work of the Research and Drafting Groups.

-For a detailed description and organisational structure of the Project, please refer to the attached document.
+For a detailed description and organisational structure of the Project, please refer to the attached document (version December 2018).